fulldecent/swift6-module-template/Recipe.md

       3. Set Organization Identifier to `com.AN.ORGANIZATION.IDENTIFIER`
       4. Set User Interface to "SwiftUI"
       5. Set Language to "Swift"
+      6. Set Testing System to "Swift Testing with XCTest UI Tests"
-      6. Set Storage to "None"
+      7. Set Storage to "None"
-      7. Ensure "Include Tests" is not selected
+      8. Ensure "Host in CloudKit" is not selected
-      8. Click “Next"
+      9. Click “Next"
    3. *Create the project*
       1. Ensure “Create Git Repository on my Mac" is not selected
       2. Ensure "Add to" is “Don’t add to any project or workspace"